Pennsylvania / Luzerne County

 What is the housing market like in Courtdale, PA?

-The local housing market is attractive, featuring a median home price of $116,000 and an owner-occupied rate of over 80%.
-Home values have seen steady appreciation, and rental options remain affordable, making Courtdale ideal for both buyers and renters.
+The local housing market is strong, with a median home price of $116,000 and an owner-occupied rate of nearly 81%.
+The market has seen a 4.7% appreciation over the past year, and rental vacancy rates remain moderate at 6.2%.
+Courtdale offers a mix of stability and opportunity for both buyers and renters.

 $116,000